-Plan changes effective October I, 2010, do not apply to members eligible to retire on that date.
-(A member who met either Rule of 70, Service Retirement Age 55 and 10 years of Service or Early Retirement with 20 years of Service on September 30, 2010.)
+Plan changes effective October 1, 2010, do not apply to members eligible to retire on that date.
+(A member who met either Rule of 70, Service Retirement Age 55 and 10 years of Service, or Early Retirement with 20 years of Service on September 30, 2010.)

-The plan changes do apply to other members, including newly hired employees after September 30, 2010.
+The plan changes do apply to other members, including newly hired employees on or after October 1, 2010.